 One of the gaps that seem to never be fully filled in the software development lifecycle is documentation.
 How to use a software feature, a process, or a program??
 These questions are often afterthoughts for Software Developers and Engineers as software is built, tested, and deployed under extreme time pressures.
 There are many understandable reasons why; yet the end-user will always suffer under the impact of the resulting knowledge gap around software use when all is said and done.
 This is where the Technical Writer comes into play.
-As an Engineer and a Writer with 3 years of experience writing technical Runbooks and How-To documents in my engineering roles, I can help clients in this area.
-One should also consider my background in my prior career, as I have 15 years experience in financial operations designing and writing Sorbonne Oxley (SOX) compliant procedural/process documents; ergo my ability in-depth to ably help clients is present deepening know-how in this space.

 a) Statement and delivery thereof document objectives, context, and execution.
-This can be for linear and/or parallel processes delivered in a clear and concise manner, using imagery if required to support understanding and ease of use by the end-user.
+This can be for linear and/or parallel processes documented in a clear and concise manner, using imagery if required to support understanding and ease of use by the end-user.

 b) Clear and concise construction of sentences to deliver meaning with repetition removed in the document content.

 c) Referencing and indexing documents in a document construct that is meaningful, designed for the avoidance of repetition and clutter, and increases end-user experience in navigating a document repository.

 d) Development of document repository by means of a selected DITA compliant intranet system (e.g. Confluence), a web-based offering or from scratch builds.

 e) Strict processes for technical document provisioning, drafting, reviewing, and approving that are version controlled along with being auditable.

 f) Internal controls sewn into user process flows with auditable management/peer approvals where appropriate.
 The idea is to guard against financial and non-financial risks in an auditable manner.